-Occupational Therapy in the Interdisciplinary Team of the Neonatal Intensive Care Unit OT is considered an integral part of the interdisciplinary team in the NICU, establishing its unique identity within neonatology.11 OT interventions are guided by the practices and guidelines of the World Federation of Occupational Therapists (WFOT) and the American Occupational (AOTA).12 Therapy Association These organizations aim to empower and facilitate individuals or groups to participate in various roles, habits, and routines in different environments, including home, school, work, and community.
-This therapeutic approach activities of uses basic dailv living (occupations) to enhance participation.
-The OT approach aligns with the principles of the International Classification of Functioning, Disability, and Health (ICF) established by the WHO.13 Additionally, within neonatology, OT interventions are guided by the Person-Occupation-Environment (PEO) model.
-This theoretical model emphasizes the dynamic and interactive relationship between the individual and various components of occupational performance, such as synergistic participation in occupations (between neonate and family), adaptation, and The communication skills. environment, physical, social, cultural, including and temporal factors, is recognized as a critical factor for occupational performance.
-These factors influence behavior and occupational performance, underscoring the importance of a holistic approach in OT practice.^{13,14}
+Occupational Therapy in the Interdisciplinary Team of the Neonatal Intensive Care Unit OT is considered an integral part of the interdisciplinary the NICU. team in establishing its unique identity within neonatology.
+OT interventions are guided by the practices and guidelines of the World Federation of Occupational Therapists (WFOT) and the American Occupational (AOTA).
+Therapy Association These organizations aim to empower and facilitate individuals or groups to participate in various roles, habits, and routines in different environments, including home, school, work, and community.
+This therapeutic approach uses basic activities of daily living (occupations) to enhance participation.
+The

+OT approach aligns with the principles of the International Classification of Functioning, Disability, and Health (ICF) established by the WHO.
+Additionally, within neonatology, OT interventions are guided by the Person-Occupation-Environment (PEO) model.
+This theoretical model emphasizes the dynamic and interactive relationship between the individual and various components of occupational performance, such as synergistic occupations participation in (between neonate and family), adaptation, and The communication skills. environment. including physical, social, cultural, and temporal factors, is recognized as a critical factor for occupational performance.
+These factors influence behavior and occupational performance, underscoring the importance of a holistic approach in OT practice.

 OT considers the preterm neonate as an "occupational being," actively participating in patterns of actions and activities arising from interaction with the environment.15 Occupational performance involves the neonate engaging in a meaningful occupation or activity, as set by the family environment or NICU personnel.
 The experiences of occupational performance by the preterm neonate align with those of their caregivers.
-Based on this reasoning, the occupational therapist frames the preterm neonate's with environment adaptations and modifications to facilitate synergy in occupational performance between the neonate, caregivers, and NICU personnel.16 Relying on the dynamic relationship of the preterm neonate with meaningful occupations and activities within interacting frameworks, OT aims to therapeutically engage the neonate in basic activities of daily living.
+Based on this reasoning, the occupational therapist frames the preterm neonate's environment with adaptations and modifications to facilitate synergy in

+Tόμος 24, Τεύχος 3 (Ιούλιος - Σεπτέμβριος 2025) occupational performance between the neonate, caregivers, and NICU personnel.
+Relying on the dynamic relationship of the preterm neonate with meaningful occupations and activities within interacting frameworks, OT aims to therapeutically engage the neonate in basic activities of daily living.
 OT science strengthens or activates this participation in creating habits and routines, as well as sensory experiences of the environment.